 Symbol Description Indicates a hazard with a high level of risk which, if not avoided, will result in death or serious injury.
-Indicates a hazard with a medium level of risk which, if not avoided, could result in death or serious injury.
-CAUTION Indicates a hazard with a low level of risk whi avoided, could result in minor or moderate inj NOTICE Indicates a potentially hazardous situation which, avoided, could result in equipment damage, data l performance deterioration, or unanticipated result NOTICE is used to address practices not related to personal injury.
+Indicates a hazard with a medium level of risk which not avoided, could result in death or serious injury.
+A CAUTION Indicates a hazard with a low level of risk which, if not avoided, could result in minor or moderate injury.
+NOTICE Indicates a potentially hazardous situation which, if not avoided, could result in equipment damage, data loss, performance deterioration, or unanticipated results.
+NOTICE is used to address practices not related to personal injury.

-Symbol Description C☐ NOTE Supplements the important information in the main text.
+Symbol Description Supplements the important information in the main text.
 NOTE is used to address information not related to personal injury, equipment damage, and environment deterioration.